sebastiendamaye/deephunter/docs/plugins/write_your_own.rst

         # ....
 Return a list of 4 fields:
         # .... endpoint.name, NULL, number of hits, NULL)
-        # .... or empty array if the query failed
+        # .... or "ERROR" if the query failed

     def need_to_sync_rule():
         """